KSheeds1/Gym-Rat-Dictionaries/README.md

 *As a regular user, I want to be able to:*
 * Login and out of my account.
 * Upload an exercise definition.
 * View all my uploaded definition in one place.
-* Save or add all my favourite definitions to 'My Favourites'.
+* Add all my favourite definitions to 'My Favourites'.
 * 'Like' or 'upvote' a definition.
-* Edit or delete any definition I have added.
+* Edit any definition I have added.
+* Delete any definition I have added.

 *As a first-time user, I want to be able to:*
 * Identify the different categories of definitions available on the app.
 * Search for a particular exercise quickly.
 * Create an account if I like the content of the site.
 * To share a definition on my Facebook or Instagram account.
 * To quickly find a definition while I'm at the gym.